 A proposed fiscal year 2010 budget was submitted by the Governor to the General Assembly on February 4, 2009.
-The proposed budget recommends appropriations totaling \$26,562.6 million of Commonwealth funds against estimated revenues, net of tax refunds and proposed tax changes, of \$26,184.1 million.
-The \$378.5 million difference between estimated revenues and recommended appropriations is to be funded by a draw down of the anticipated \$7.6 million beginning balance as well as a transfer of \$375 million from the Budget Stabilization Reserve Fund.
-The fiscal year 2010 budget also assumes \$2,410 million in federal fiscal relief to the Commonwealth which will be used to offset state appropriations.
-The fiscal year 2010 proposed budget represents a 0.2 percent (\$64.5 million) decrease over the fiscal year 2009 budget, after accounting for anticipated federal fiscal relief of nearly \$1,100 million in fiscal year 2009 and \$2,410.0 million in fiscal year 2010.
-The fiscal year 2010 proposed budget reduces or eliminates funding for programs in nearly every Commonwealth agency.
-The proposed budget reduces funding for 326 programs and eliminates funding for 101 programs, lowering proposed spending by nearly \$1,000.0 million.
+The proposed budget recommended appropriations totaling \$26,562.6 million of Commonwealth funds against estimated revenues, net of tax refunds and proposed tax changes, of \$26,184.1 million.
+The \$378.5 million difference between estimated revenues and recommended appropriations was to be funded by a draw down of the anticipated \$7.6 million beginning balance as well as proposed transfers of available balances from other reserve funds.
+The fiscal year 2010 budget proposal also assumed \$2,410 million in federal fiscal relief to the Commonwealth which would be used to offset state appropriations.
+The fiscal year 2010 proposed budget represented a 0.2 percent (\$64.5 million) decrease over the fiscal year 2009 budget, after accounting for anticipated federal fiscal relief of nearly \$1,100 million in fiscal year 2009 and \$2,410.0 million in fiscal year 2010.
+The fiscal year 2010 proposed budget reduced or eliminated funding for programs in nearly every Commonwealth agency.
+The proposed budget reduced funding for 326 programs and eliminated funding for 101 programs, lowering proposed spending by nearly \$1,000.0 million.
 Nearly 3,000 Commonwealth positions are proposed for elimination in fiscal year 2010, bringing the total reduction in the Commonwealth's workforce to 4,767 positions since 2003.
-The fiscal year 2010 budget reduces spending 8.8 percent in all areas other than education, public welfare, corrections and probation and parole.
+The fiscal year 2010 proposed budget reduced spending 8.8 percent in all areas other than education, public welfare, corrections and probation and parole.